 Recent indications are that the iHunch is now the biggest upper spinal problem in the computer-savvy world.
 Statistically, one in every six people reading this will have acute pain in their upper back or neck, or headaches coming from the neck - right now.
 And everyone knows someone who’s hunched and sore - it’s a tsunami.
 Wikipedia has a good article on the iHunch.

 This isn’t unusual or mysterious - why lots of bending causes problems is well understood.
 What has exploded the numbers are laptops, tablets and smartphones.
 These are not like desk top computers - they cannot be set up ergonomically correctly, because you can’t separate their screens from their keyboards.
-You need to hunch to use them.
+You have to hunch to use them.

 Most other treatment approaches don’t cover all the bases.
 Gyms strengthen muscles; yoga stretches them, massage massages them; chiropractors and osteopaths click the joints free temporarily; medications and acupuncture try to suppress the pain but don’t treat the problems causing it.
-They’re not wrong, but they all cover just one part of the problem, so you usually get results that are incomplete and don’t last.
+They’re not wrong, but they all cover just one part of the problem, so you usually get results that are limited and don’t last.